thomaswong25520/thomaswong25520.github.io/_posts/2025-06-27-kafka-blog-post.md

 pip install kafka-python
 ```

-That's all you need to get started.
+That's all we need to get started

 ## Creating the Kafka Infrastructure

-First, create a topic to store web events:
+Ok now we will create a topic to store web events:

 ```bash
 docker compose exec kafka kafka-topics --create \